BUEC500C1/quality-JWangNov/README.md

 - normal integers               [Pass]
 - big integers                  [Pass]
+- integers which are too big    [Can Handle]
 - negative integers and zero    [Can Handle]
 - bad inputs                    [Can Handle]